The Fake Translation Saga

 Rig Veda 6.4.7 “O enlightened person! purify like the Fire, as you listen to our great request.
 We accept the vast ghee as the giver of delight by the purification of food and other means.
 O the best leaders! as God gladdens the whole world, so you make Prana and others happy, with your strength and wealth.
 We accept you like electricity.”
 Tr.
 Acharya Dharma Deva Vidya Martanda

-Both these are re-translation of Dayanand’s Hindi Bhashya to English.
-Yaska explains Yajur Veda 33.13 and Rig Veda 6.4.7 as,
+Both of these are retranslations of Dayanand’s Hindi Bhashya into English.
+However, Yaska explains Yajur Veda 33.13 and Rig Veda 6.4.7 in the following manner.

 Nirukta 1.17 “…Like Indra, like Vayu, the gods fill thee with strength.
 Here is the characteristic mark of Indra and Vayu in a stanza addressed to Agni…”